Oil Giant Asks Texas Justices to Reject County’s Demand for Taxes

 It claimed Lemon lacked standing to represent Scurry County and its fellow taxing entities because his contract is a “contingent-fee, tax-ferret engagement” not allowed under Texas law.

-According to Kinder, Lemon is a tax ferret because the authorities hired him to make his own valuation of property already on the rolls, then tried to convince the appraisal district to adopt these values because he stands to get 20% of any recovery.
+According to Kinder, Lemon is a tax ferret because he made his own valuation of property already on the rolls, then tried to convince the appraisal district to adopt these values because he stands to get 20% of any recovery.

 “Asserting that already-appraised mineral property should be re-appraised because it was undervalued is a century-old tax ferret tactic,” Kinder states in a brief to the high court.